ye-junzhe/Walnut/README.md

 ### Also supports building the RayTracing series by The Cherno
 ![RayTracingExample](https://github.com/ye-junzhe/Images/blob/main/RayTracing/Sphere.png)
 WARNING:\
-The Walnut window management isn't working properly, sometimes the window just disappears and needs to rerun the executable\
+The Walnut window management isn't working properly; sometimes the window just disappears and I need to rerun the executable.\
-And there's a problem which makes the window too small, but all works OK after stretching
 ```
 git checkout raytracing
 sudo sh build.sh # run this if you enter this repo first time